 It’s common wisdom that you only get one chance to make a first impression.
 Many people in the business world put a lot of stock into a firm handshake and a confident, professional introduction.
 You can be the world’s greatest expert in your field, but making a good impression is key to getting the opportunity to prove it.
 Knowing how to start an email is the online equivalent of a firm handshake and confident greeting.
+Let’s find out best greetings you can use in the email follow-up extension.

 What to Consider for a Perfect Email Opening?